pablogomez93/linked-lists/README.md

 linked-list
 ===========

-A small implementation of a linked list, in C++
+A small implementation of a linked list, template in C++